algorandfoundation/docs/docs/reference/algorand-networks/testnet.md

 You can dispense algos to your TestNet account by visiting [Algorand TestNet Dispenser](https://bank.testnet.algorand.network/).

-Click the Google sign-in link at the top of the Dispenser page and sign-in with your Google account.
 Complete the reCAPTCHA.
 Then copy and paste the address you would like to send money to into the empty text box.
 Click "Dispense".
 A `200` status code and a transaction ID means success.
 Run `goal account balance -a <algorand-address>` to view the new balance.